How to Manage Your Food Cravings

 Find an activity to deal with how you’re feeling.

 If you determine that you are feeling emotionally hungry, think about why.
 Are you stressed, bored, or upset about something?
-Next, determine what you can do (besides eating) that will help that feeling go away.
+Next, determine what you can do (besides eating) to help that feeling go away.

 Make a list of things you can do to help during these times.
 Some good ideas are taking a walk, calling a friend, doing a small home improvement or organization project, making crafts, painting your nails, or even taking a hot bath.